StewPoll/safygiphy/README.md

-TODO: Add documentation about Sticky class
-TODO: Add documentation about Combined class
-TODO: Add date of next publication
 # SafyGiphy

 Safygiphy is an updated Python wrapper for the Giphy API.
+Capable of handling all GIF and STICKER endpoints.
+The only functionality currently missing is the UPLOAD functionality.

 Version 1.1.0

 Full documentation of the Giphy API is [available here](https://github.com/Giphy/GiphyAPI).